sherCon221b/Optical-Character-Recognition-Raspberry-Pi/README.md

 ### Install Opencv
     sudo pip3 install opencv-python==3.4.6.27
-_Note: Latest OpenCV is not supported by python 3.7.3_
+Note: _Later version of OpenCV may not be supported by python 3.7.3_

 ## Pytesseract